roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 </p>
 Now, by no means am I an expert on the matter, but I must tell you, it did inflate my "ego"  a bit.<br>
 Well, I did 20 plus year in a management position in a telecommunications company, so I decided to give my five cents worth.<br>
-Looking through the list of articles they want me to chose from, I came across the one - <i>Here's how you can effectively manage tasks and deadlines in your career.</i><br>
+Looking through the list of articles they want me to chose from, I came across this one - <i>Here's how you can effectively manage tasks and deadlines in your career.</i><br>
-Now this is one that I'm going to write about in this blog, which will be similar to what I would have shared with the Linkdin team.<br>
+Now this is one that I'm going to write about in this blog.<br>
+I'll then share my thoughts on this subject matter with the Linkedin team, or better yet, share a link to this post of mine, <strong>a Q2 activity</strong> <br>
 Before I carry one, I'm going to leave you, (my trusted readers), for a while as I've an appointment with my gym partner, (Pipoca) <a href="https://youtu.be/TgIu8DcYLFI?si=gSftqWQyQDIlXqhz">at the gym</a>.
  <details>
         <summary style="margin-bottom:1em">So take a break, go exercise, or just have a fresh cup of coffee, and when you ready I'll be here with the rest of this article.<br>